arung-northwestern/pacmof/README.rst

 [contents_]

-    PACMOF requires the following packages to work, although pip_ would install the requirements automatically, we recommend installing these ahead of time using conda_ to ensure the integrity of your conda_ environment
+    PACMOF requires the following packages to work we recommend installing these ahead of time using conda_ to ensure the integrity of your conda_ environment

     .. code-block:: bash